IvoBlok/6AxisPathPlanner/README.md

 ## To Do

 - [ ] Expand on robot + tool visualization
+- [ ] Rework how the renderer stores / gives LoadedObject/LoadedLine references (so objects can be deleted in GUI files)
 - [ ] Add inverse kinematics
 - [ ] Add movement animation
 - [ ] Add full 3D polylines